 - Carry out proper lifting techniques – make sure that your employer provides you with manual handling training and if necessary, equipment (such as hoists for care workers) to help you lift heavy people or objects

 Claiming work sciatica compensation with Accident Advice Helpline

 If you have suffered sciatica as a result of your job, then let Accident Advice Helpline help you make a claim for work sciatica compensation.
 There’s no need to feel scared at the idea of taking legal action against your employer.
 They will have liability insurance in place in the event that something like this happens, which means that you could be compensated for your pain, suffering and loss of earnings.
-We can tell you if you have a viable claim, gather evidence in support of your claim and help you to get the compensation you are entitled to, and our lawyers can do all of this on a 100% no-win, no-fee* basis.
+We can tell you if you have a viable claim, gather evidence in support of your claim and help you to get the compensation you are entitled to, and our lawyers can do all of this on a no win no fee basis.

 We’ve been helping people claim compensation for sciatica since 2000, and you could be next in line to receive a personal injury settlement.
-Why not call us today on 0800 689 0500, or 0333 500 0993 from a mobile – we’d love to speak to you about your accident and see how we can help you.
+Why not call us today on 0800 689 5659, – we’d love to speak to you about your accident and see how we can help you.